jdillenburg/garage-pi/README.md

 #### Raspbian Operating System
 You will need to use another computer to write the Raspbian OS image to the 32GB MicroSD card.
 See [Raspberry Pi OS Imager](https://www.raspberrypi.com/software/).
-For the OS choose Raspberry Pi OS (32-bit).
+For the O.S., choose Raspberry Pi OS (32-bit).
 ![Raspbian OS 32-bit](readme_assets/RaspbianImagerOSChoice.png)

 After you write the O.S. image to your micro-SD and insert it into the Pi, you will need to connect a keyboard, mouse and monitor until you have remote SSH access working.

+You might want to check out [SparkFun](https://learn.sparkfun.com/tutorials/getting-started-with-the-raspberry-pi-zero-2-w/all).
+They have a nice tutorial on getting started with the Raspberry Pi Zero 2W.

+#### Enable WiFi on your Pi

+You will need an active Internet connection to install the Garage-Pi software, Python, and Python libraries.

+To connect Raspberry Pi Zero W to WiFi, you can:
+1. Use the WiFi icon on the Desktop to select and join a network ([link](https://www.bing.com/ck/a?!&&p=5fb4edd1cdb59150JmltdHM9MTY5ODk2OTYwMCZpZ3VpZD0wMzYwZDgzMi1jODMwLTZlODYtMDllZC1jOTVkYzk5ODZmOWMmaW5zaWQ9NTUyOA&ptn=3&hsh=3&fclid=0360d832-c830-6e86-09ed-c95dc9986f9c&psq=setup+wifi+on+raspberry+pi+zero+&u=a1aHR0cHM6Ly9sZWFybi5zcGFya2Z1bi5jb20vdHV0b3JpYWxzL2dldHRpbmctc3RhcnRlZC13aXRoLXRoZS1yYXNwYmVycnktcGktemVyby13aXJlbGVzcy9hbGwjOn46dGV4dD1UaGUlMjBQaSUyMFplcm8lMjBXJTIwaGFzJTIwYnVpbHQlMjBpbiUyMFdpRmklMkMsb2YlMjBhdmFpbGFibGUlMjBuZXR3b3Jrcy4lMjBTZWxlY3QlMjB0aGUlMjBvbmUlMjB5b3UlMjB3YW50Lg&ntb=1)).
+2. Edit the /etc/wpa_supplicant/wpa_supplicant.conf file and add your network name and password, then reboot your Pi ([link](https://raspberrypi.stackexchange.com/questions/68442/how-to-connect-pi-zero-w-to-the-internet#:~:text=All%20you%20have%20to%20do%20is%20go%20into,will%20have%20to%20use%20sudo%20to%20edit%20wpa_supplicant.conf)).
+3. Use the sudo iwlist wlan0 scan command to see the available networks, then edit the /etc/wpa_supplicant/wpa_supplicant.conf file and add your network name and password, then reboot your Pi ([link](https://www.bing.com/ck/a?!&&p=d03aa546f0d887b5JmltdHM9MTY5ODk2OTYwMCZpZ3VpZD0wMzYwZDgzMi1jODMwLTZlODYtMDllZC1jOTVkYzk5ODZmOWMmaW5zaWQ9NTUzMA&ptn=3&hsh=3&fclid=0360d832-c830-6e86-09ed-c95dc9986f9c&psq=setup+wifi+on+raspberry+pi+zero+&u=a1aHR0cHM6Ly93d3cuaW5zdHJ1Y3RhYmxlcy5jb20vQ29ubmVjdC1SUEktWmVyby1XLXRvLVdpZmkvIzp-OnRleHQ9Q29ubmVjdCUyMFJQSSUyMFplcm8lMjBXJTIwdG8lMjBXaWZpJTNBJTIwMS5zdWRvJTIwaXdsaXN0LCUyOHRoaXMlMjBpcyUyMHdoZXJlJTIweW91JTIwYWRkJTIwdGhlJTIwd2lmaSUyMG5ldHdvcmslMjk0Lg&ntb=1)).

 #### Python
-Python can be installed with the following commands:
+Once your Pi is connected to the network, Python can be installed with the following commands:
 ```
 sudo apt update
 sudo apt upgrade